BLUE HORIZON 1261

 "However, sometime while we're down, Jasper and I have to replace that bad heater core or we'll be relying on my makeshift repairs for the trip to Crescentis.
 I'm having trouble finding what I need here, and Jasper didn't have any better luck than I did, so I sincerely doubt they'll have what we need on one of the fishing boats."

-Crescentis was in the Lia-Noa star system, a sister planet to Ganis and Pomen.
+Crescentis was a sister planet to Ganis and Pomen within the habitable zone in the Lia-Noa star system.
 It was a small world of oceans with only islands scattered about as its land masses.
-Although possessing abundant life in its seas, no sentient life had ever been discovered as having developed there.
+Although possessing abundant life in its seas, no sapient life had ever been discovered as having developed there.
 Over time, individuals from neighboring worlds had set up fishing fleets to harvest the abundant source of seafood to sell and distribute to the other worlds of the Planetary Alignment.
 Only a loose government had formed to maintain a semblance of order on the planet, primarily to hold a seat of its own in the PA legislature.
 Small communities had been set up on some of the larger islands, but there were no metropolitan cities.

 "What kind of trouble are you having getting the replacement?"
 Samantha asked.

-"There's only one place in town that has one in stock, and it's at a wholesale warehouse.
+"There's only one place in town that has it in stock, and it's at a wholesale warehouse.
 They won't sell to individual buyers like us."

 "No one else has one?"

 "I located one on the other side of the planet, but it would take a week to get it.
-We need it installed within two days if we're going to launch on time, and it will take half a day to put it in."
+We need it installed within two days if we're going to launch on time, and it will take several hours to install it."

 "So what are we going to do?
 I thought Okami parts were supposed to be available everywhere."

 Jerad shrugged his reclining shoulders.
 "I don't know why there's a shortage of heater cores on Kantus," he answered.
-"I suppose we'll have to keep my thingamajig working until we get to Ganis after Crescentis.
+"I have even tried salvage yards for dead ships without success.
+I suppose we'll have to keep my thingamajig working until we get to Ganis after Crescentis.
 Perhaps the part will be more readily available there.
 At least Ganis is in the same solar system as Crescentis, so that won't be that long of a journey."

 Samantha looked at him.
 "I'm glad you had the spare parts available to rig up something," she said, "but I doubt it will be reliable for long-term use.
 Our next cargo won't consist of clothing that we can us to keep warm with in case your thingamajig goes out on us."